-As part of the work on the 3rd Edition of CSA Z432, Canada has decided to adopt ISO 13857 as CSA Z13857.
-The standard is to be adopted without technical deviations.
+As part of the work on the 3rd Edition of CSA Z432, Canada has decided to adopt ISO 13857 as CAN/CSA-ISO 13857.
+The standard was adopted in 2015 without technical deviations.

 Why ISO 13857?

 CSA Z432 has long had portions of the information in ISO 13857 in its annexes – Annex C has tables for reaching through openings and reaching over structures, much like the one above, that users have found useful over the years.
-Unfortunately, these tables have also proved a bit confusing, as they are somewhat different than CSA Z432 Table 3.
-While neither set of safe-distance values is less safe, the values in Table 3 are very similar to those used in the USA, which was the original source for that information.
+Unfortunately, these tables have also proved confusing, as they are somewhat different from CSA Z432-04 Table 3.
+While neither set of safe-distance values is unsafe, the values in Table 3 are very similar to those used in the USA, which was the source for that information.
+The tables in CSA Z432-04 Annex C are informative, meaning they are a helpful guide to applying the standard, but they are NOT a mandatory part of the standard.

-When Z432 was first being developed in the late 1980’s, most machinery was coming in from the US, so harmonisation with US OSHA guidelines was more important than harmonising internationally.
-Today, import of machinery from the EU is common, and Canadian export of machinery around the world is part of doing business.
-CSA’s Safety of Machinery Technical Committee decided to help manufacturers and importers by harmonising Canada’s standards with the International Standards by adopting ISO 13857 as a Canadian Standard.
+When Z432 was first developed in the late 1980s, most machinery products came to Canada from the US, so harmonizing with US OSHA guidelines was more important than harmonizing internationally.
+Today, importing machinery from the EU is common, and Canadian export of machinery worldwide is a growing business.
+CSA’s Safety of Machinery Technical Committee decided to help manufacturers and importers by harmonizing Canada’s standards with the International Standards by adopting ISO 13857 as a Canadian Standard.

 If you are interested in reviewing and commenting on this adoption, please visit the CSA Public Review Page for the standard.
 Comments close 13/07/2015.